EnjoyBacon7/cbNP/README.md

 A python script which retrieves the currently playing track from the Apple Music application through AppleScript and posts it to the provided webhook endpoint.

+It lives as a menubar application and is meant to run in the background.

 Meant to function on macOS.
 Only compiled for arm64 (M series chips). for x86_64, please compile from source using the following command:

 ```bash